NCEAS/morpho/README.txt

 This is Morpho, a data management application for managing ecological data.
-Morpho allows researchers to describe their data using a comprehensive and flexible metadata specification, and to share their data publicly or to specific collaborators over the Knowledge Network for Biocomplexity system.
+Morpho allows researchers to describe their data using a comprehensive and flexible metadata specification, and to share their data publicly or to specific collaborators via the Knowledge Network for Biocomplexity or other Member Nodes within the DataONE network.
-Although Morpho can be used without an account on the KNB, it is free and simple to obtain one: just register at:
+Although Morpho can be used without an account, it is free and simple to obtain one.
+Simply register at:

  http://knb.ecoinformatics.org